sndrs/postcss-atomised/README.md

-# Exploded classes
+# Atomised CSS

-PoC that creates an atomicised stylesheet from a standard one, and provides a json map from the original classes to the atomic ones.
+PoC that creates an atomised stylesheet from a standard one, and provides a json map from the original classes to the atomic ones.

 ## To do
 - [ ] pseudo selectors